MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 - Fraud Protection currently supports only the following HTTP methods: *GET* and *POST*.

 > [!NOTE]
-> To learn more about Microsoft's external data practices, please visit [External data practices](external-data-practices) section later in this article.
+> To learn more about Microsoft's external data practices, see [External data practices](#external-data-practices).

 ## Create an external call

+To create an external call, follow mthese steps.

 1. In the [Fraud Protection portal](https://dfp.microsoft.com/), in the left navigation, select **External Calls**, and then select **New external call**.
-2. Review and set the following fields as required:
+1. Review and set the following fields as required:

     - **Name** – Enter the name that you will use to reference the external call from your rules.
 The name can contain only numbers, letters, and underscores.
 It can't begin with a number.

         > [!NOTE]
         > You can't change the name of an external call after you use it in a rule.

-    - **Description** – Add a description to help your team quickly identify the external call
+    - **Description** – Add a description to help your team quickly identify the external call.
     - **Add parameter** – You can use parameters to pass data from Fraud Protection to your API endpoint.
-Depending on the HTTP method that you selected, these parameters will be sent to the endpoint either in the query string or as part of the request body.
-Parameters defined in this step can be manually added to the request URL, header, and/or body using the format *{parameter.\<parameter name\>}*.
-Please note, all parameter values are interpreted as strings

-        You can add sample values for each parameter.
-Fraud Protection will use these parameter values to make a sample call to your endpoint, either before creation or whenever you select **Test connection**.
+Depending on the HTTP method you selected, these parameters are sent to the endpoint either in the query string or as part of the request body.
+You can manually add parameters defined in this step to the request URL, header, and/or body using the format `{parameter.\<parameter name\>}`.
+All parameter values are interpreted as strings.
+You can add sample values for each parameter that Fraud Protection uses to make a sample call to your endpoint, either before creation, or whenever you select **Test connection**.

         > [!NOTE]
-        > You can use ```Request.CorrelationId()``` function in a rule to extract Correlation ID of the incoming event and pass it as a parameter value for the external call.
+        > You can use the `Request.CorrelationId()` function in a rule to extract the correlation ID of an incoming event and pass it as a parameter value for the external call.

-    - **Add configuration** – You can also provide fixed configuration data on the external call setup page.
-For sensitive information, you can mark a configuration to be a secret and provide a secret identifier URL from your Azure key vault instead of the actual value.
-To learn how to store a secrets in your Azure Key Vault and provide access to Fraud Protection, see [Store passwords in your Azure Key Vault](external-calls.md#Store-passwords-in-your-Azure-Key-Vault) section later in this article.
+    - **Add configuration** – You can provide fixed configuration data on the external call setup page.
+For sensitive information, you can mark a configuration to be a secret and provide a secret identifier URL from your Azure Key Vault instead of the actual value.
+For information on how to store secrets in your Azure Key Vault and provide access to Fraud Protection, see [Store passwords in your Azure Key Vault](external-calls.md#Store-passwords-in-your-Azure-Key-Vault).

     Like parameters, configurations defined in this step can be manually added to the request URL, header, and/or body using the format *{configuration.\<configuration name\>}*.
 However, unlike parameters where the actual value is passed from the rule, the configuration values provided on the external call setup page are used when making sample or actual calls.

      - **Web request** – Select the appropriate HTTP method (**GET** or **POST**), and then enter the API endpoint.

         > [!NOTE]
         > Only HTTPS endpoints are supported.

-    - **Authentication** – Select the method that should be used to authenticate incoming requests.
-For more information about authentication, authentication-specific fields, authorization, and Microsoft Entra tokens, see the [Understand authentication and authorization](external-calls.md#understand-authentication-and-authorization) section later in this article.
+    - **Authentication** – Select the method to use to authenticate incoming requests.
+For more information about authentication, authentication-specific fields, authorization, and Microsoft Entra tokens, see [Understand authentication and authorization](external-calls.md#understand-authentication-and-authorization).
    - **Headers** - You can provide headers as needed.
-Please note, the default value of Content-Type is 'application/json'.
-Currently Fraud Protection only supports 'application/json' and 'application/x-www-form-urlencoded' content types.
+The default value of **Content-Type** is "application/json".
+Currently, Fraud Protection only supports "application/json" and "application/x-www-form-urlencoded" content types.

-    - **Sample request** – Provides an example of the request that is sent to your external call.
+    - **Sample request** – Provides an example of the request that's sent to your external call.
 The request should reflect the parameter names and values that you specified, and it can't be edited.
 You can also add configurations to the request URL or body as well.

         > [!NOTE]
-        > For *GET* method, no request body is included.
+        > For the *GET* method, no request body is included.

        For *POST* methods, the request body is shown.
-You can construct custom request body for a POST call by clicking on **+ Advanced build your own request**.
+You can construct a custom request body for a POST call by selecting **+ Advanced build your own request**.
 The sample request is used to make a sample call to your endpoint, either before creation or whenever you select **Test connection**.

-     - **Sample response** – Provide an example of the data that is returned in a successful response from your API endpoint.
-This data should be in JavaScript Object Notation (JSON) format and can be referenced in your rules.
-The sample response that you provide here is shown in the rule editor and also enables autocomplete on the response fields.
+     - **Sample response** – Provides an example of the data that's returned in a successful response from your API endpoint.
+This data must be in JavaScript Object Notation (JSON) format and can be referenced in your rules.
+The sample response that you provide is shown in the rule editor, and also enables autocomplete on the response fields.
 Select **{} Get API response** to automatically enter an actual response from your API in this field.

         > [!NOTE]
         > Sample response has to be poppulated in order to successfully complete the external call setup.